Rick45/quick-arr-Stack/README.md

 #### Folder Structure

-Currently i'm doing this in this way as it is(for what i found) the most straitforward method to have the [Hard link](https://en.wikipedia.org/wiki/Hard_link) for files to work without issues, this halves the amount of size while the torrent is seeding, and solve some access issues that i first while doing this setup.
+Currently, I'm doing this in this way as it is(from what I found) the most straightforward method to have the [Hard link](https://en.wikipedia.org/wiki/Hard_link) for files to work without issues, this halves the amount of size while the torrent is seeding, and solve some access issues that I first while doing this setup.

 Inside the folder from where you cloned the repository run the following command:  `docker-compose up -d --remove-orphans`.